New Accounting Rules Limit Transparency And Harm Investors

 SEC Reduced Disclosure Amendment

-Effective November 18, 2018, the SEC adopted amendments to disclosure necessities that “have turn out to be redundant, duplicative, overlapping, old, or outmoded, in light of other Commission disclosure requirements, U.S GAAP, or adjustments inside the facts environment.”
+Effective November 18, 2018, the SEC adopted amendments to disclosure necessities that “have turned out to be redundant, duplicative, overlapping, old, or outmoded, in light of other Commission disclosure requirements, U.S GAAP, or adjustments inside the facts environment.”

 ASU 2017-12